 Hereby some food safety, handling for cooling and freezing

 - Keep in mind expiration from pick up date: 5 Days at +4⁰C in the refrigerator or 3 Months at -15⁰C in the freezer.

-- Put meat into the fridge as quickly as possible when you get home.
+- Put the meat in the fridge when you receive it at home.

 - Keep the beef in its package until using it.

 - Keep cooked meat separate from raw meat.

-- Beef that has turned brown during extended storage may be spoiled, have an off-odor, and be tacky to the touch.
+- Beef that has turned brown during extended storage may be spoiled, have an off-odour, and be tacky to the touch.
 In any of these cases never eat the meat.

 - Wash your hands before and after manipulating the meat.
 Use warm soapy water.